Stillbirth is when a baby dies before she or he is born, after 24 weeks of pregnancy. In England, around 1 in 250 births is a stillbirth.

 Do not use a home monitoring kit (doppler) to try to check the baby's heartbeat yourself.

 This is not a reliable way to check your baby's health.
-Even if you hear a heartbeat, this doesn't mean your baby is well.
+Even if you hear a heartbeat, this does not mean your baby is well.

 You can find out more about your baby's movements from: